For some, making their own still may appear to be a monumental undertaking, while others may be enthralled by such an intriguing DIY project.

 The phrase “moonshine” is still frequently misused.
 Although most people associate moonshine with corn whiskey, the phrase is more generally used to describe all unlawfully distilled alcohol produced underneath the moonlight.

 The most basic kind of still is the pot still.
 It is a conventional design that cannot produce spirits higher than 100-140 proof without the use of a thumper or numerous distillations.
+Another type in a Carter head still, often used for making gin.

 The most typical purpose of a pot still is to make flavoured spirits like brandy, whisky, Schnapps and Rum.
 Essential oils can also be made with our pot stills.